 The LWD data obtained at this site are of excellent quality and provide spectacular images of electrical resistivity within the borehole (Fig. F13).
 High-amplitude variable resistivity from 40 to 130 mbsf (Fig. F11) suggests the presence of hydrate and correlates well with the depth range of the IR temperature anomalies and with geochemical indicators of hydrate presence discussed below.
 We note that this is the only site at which the LWD data were acquired after coring.
-At other sites, the pattern of high-amplitude variable resistivity was used to predict the presence of hydrate prior to coring.
+At other sites, the pattern of high-amplitude variable resistivity was used as a predictor the presence of hydrate prior to coring.
 Sinusoidal patterns in the resistivity images of the borehole wall suggest that gas hydrate is concentrated in steeply dipping fractures as well as along bedding planes (Fig. F14).
-The
+The data also show strong borehole breakouts in Unit III, which are indicative of a northeast-southwest-oriented axis of least compressive stress.